 Reasons to buy an R-410A refrigerant system

-- Increased energy efficiency for affordable in-home comfort
+- Greater energy efficiency for comfort at a cost savings

-- Leading technology to reduce humidity
+- Leading technology to lessen humidity

-- Current production refrigerant solutions ensuring longer life and extended availability of refrigerant
+- Current production refrigerant solutions allowing longer life and extended availability of refrigerant

-- Longer warranty periods for even greater peace of mind
+- Expanded warranty periods for even greater peace of mind

 - Quieter operation for a more peaceful indoor environment

-- Matched coil solutions for improved reliability and guaranteed cooling and heating performance
+- Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance

-Yes.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.
+Definitely.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 What about the warranty?

 It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
-Until that time however, indications are that there will likely be sufficient supply to meet the current demand.
+Until that date, indications are that there will likely be sufficient supply to meet the current demand.